ry4ngch/React-Boilerplates/README.md

 > **Note:**
 > The current salient library is only tested to work for a single component, this library is still under development.
 You are free to customize the code for your project.
-> The below components are still under development:
+> The other components have been tested to work with multiple instance except for the below components:
 > - Navbar
 > - Timeline
-> <br> The other components have been tested to work with multiple instance.

 ## Using Salient Navbar